RiffleSystems/riffle-website/src/pages/essays/prelude.md

 To run apps in the browser (pictured above), we run the SQLite database in a web worker and persist data to IndexedDB, using [SQL.js](https://sql.js.org) and [absurd-sql](https://github.com/jlongster/absurd-sql).
 We also have a desktop app version based on [Tauri](https://tauri.studio/) (an Electron competitor that uses native webviews instead of bundling Chromium); in that architecture we run the frontend UI in a webview and run SQLite in a native process, persisting to the device filesystem.

 For this prototype, our goal was to rapidly explore the experience of building with local data, so we reduced scope by reusing existing tools like SQLite, and by building a _local-only_ prototype which doesn't actually do multi-device sync.
-Syncing a basic SQLite-based CRDT across devices is already a [solved problem](https://archive.jlongster.com/using-crdts-in-the-wild) so we're confident it can be done; we have further ideas for designing sync systems which we'll share in our next essay.
+Syncing a basic SQLite-based CRDT across devices is already problem others have solved (e.g., James Long's approach in [Actual Budget](https://archive.jlongster.com/using-crdts-in-the-wild)) so we're confident it can be done; we have further ideas for designing sync systems which we'll share in our next essay.

 In this section, we’ll demo our prototype by showing how to use it to build a simplified iTunes-style music app.
 Our music collection is a very natural fit for a relational schema containing several normalized tables linked by foreign keys.
 Each track has an ID and name, and belongs to exactly one album: